Wabinabi/Argos/src/esp32/as7-gamma/On-Board Software.md

 As part of the safety feature set, the drone will not allow arming or execute commands unless a remote control is detected.
 As such, the drone can be safely interacted with if the remote control (the transmitter unit) is off.

+The remote interlock will also be enabled if the transmitter is out of range of the drone.

 ## During Flight

-this section mostly details with things that could happen in flight, how do what the lights mean, and how to get out of flight
+This section details the features of automated flight for setting up new flights and detailing the mechanisms behind drone control.

 ### Flight modes

-the drone has primary modes --- automated mode and operator override.

 #### Automated Flight